13 min read

 fuji kanaya tokaido highway hokusai

-Art, like friendship and love, has a mystical component we shouldn’t explain.
-That universal magic of friendship doesn’t change, but the ability to choose friends does.
+Art, like friendship, has a mystical element beyond explanation.
+The universal magic of friendship remains constant, but the ability to choose friends differs.

-Een Belg is geboren met een baksteen in zijn maag
+There’s a Belgian saying: Een Belg is geboren met een baksteen in zijn maag (“A Belgian is born with a brick in their stomach”).

 “I always saw people and relationships as phases.
 They come into your life, and then they go.
 I never bothered keeping in touch with friends.
 It didn’t even cross my mind,” my mother told me.